sjanhunen/dokimazo/papers/in-his-name-purpose.md

 In His Name: Purpose
 ====================

 So often the good news of the gospel is presented as an opportunity for us to invite Christ into our lives.
 This is completely upsidedown.
-It puts the power in our hands, when in fact [we are powerless][1] to do this.
+It makes it look like we have the power in our hands, when in fact [we are powerless][1] to do this.
 It makes it look like we seek Him when in fact He seeks us.
 He invites us to be a part of His life and His purpose.

 Christ illustrates this clearly in how He called His disciples to be a part of His earthly ministry.